ejlundgren/ejlundgren.github.io/README.md

 ## Images

-Images are being optimized for fast loading so instead of standard HTML like so:
+Images are being optimized for quick loading on small screens so instead of standard HTML like so:

 ```html
 <img src="blahblahblah.jpg" alt="alternate text">